 Find a good UV protection sunhat for your little one.
 Nalin never had a problem wearing hats, and I think that's because he saw me in a similar sunhat.
 Be the good example! and sunscreen... obviously this should be a no brainer.
 One thing I want to caution on is that many commercial sunscreen products have chemicals in them.
 Our skin, being the largest organ of our body, directly ingests these chemicals.
 I've been making my own sunscreen with all natural products and have had great success with it myself and on Nalin.
-I will post a blog with the DIY recipe this spring.
+(Check back later for a DIY post on making your own)

 Snacks, snacks, snacks